codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 And there are plenty of
 [HTML tags](https://developer.mozilla.org/en/docs/Web/HTML/Element "ext") which help us to put anything on our website.
+We just need to try them one by one in an HTML document and refresh web browser to know their uses.

 > Learning HTML is just about trying some new tags and refreshing web browser.
 > \_\_A simple & happy Mind